 - Neural tube defects – the most common neural tube defects are anencephaly and spina bifida.
 In anencephaly, the brain does not develop properly and the baby does not survive.
 Babies with spina bifida have an opening in the bones of the spine that can result in damage to the nerves controlling the lower part of the body.
 This can cause weakness and paralysis of the legs, and sometimes inability to control the bowel and bladder.
 Neural tube defects are only screened for in the second trimester MSS test.

-It is important to understand that this test is only for these disorders, and a low-risk result does not mean the baby is free of other birth defects.
+This test is only for these disorders.
+A low-risk result does not mean the baby is free of other birth defects.

 Combined first trimester screening test